Diversifying Toxicity Search in Large Language Models Through Speciation: Methodology

-Speciation is concluded with deactivation of species.
+To prevent unbounded growth, the system enforces capacity limits on $S_{i}$ and $R$.
+When a species exceeds capacity, members are ranked by fitness in descending order and only the top $C_{\mathrm{species}}$ are retained.
+Species are merged when leader distance is below $\theta_{\mathrm{merge}}$, and the highest-fitness genome becomes the new leader.
 Species which have members selected as parent and have shown no progress from $T_{species}$ generations are frozen and species with members less than $C_{min}$ are removed.
 A frozen species is retained in the archive but excluded from parent selection and variation to avoid spending query budget on lineages that have plateaued.
-We keep frozen species metadata (leader, best fitness, stagnation counter) so that the species can be reactivated if all species are frozen (stagnated) and no outliers are in reserves -- only then evolutionary search will utilize computational resources on frozen species.
-The rationale for extinction and merging is to prevent wasted computation, population fragmentation and excessive species proliferation while maintaining diversity~\cite{lyu2020extinction}.
-Stagnation of individual species also indicate that the species has reached its plateau~\cite{corbo2025toxic}.

-The population structure is intentionally organized to support QD optimization (Equation~\ref{eq:steady_state}) by sustaining multiple coexisting species.
-Each species acts as a localized niche that preserves its own high-fitness prompts, while distance-based separation ensures that these niches remain behaviorally and semantically distinct.
-In addition to active species, a reserve population serves as a buffer for outliers and emerging candidates that do not immediately fit existing species, reducing the risk of prematurely discarding prompts that may later become strong leaders.
+When $\theta_{\mathrm{rg}}$ produces refusal-style outputs, detected via lightweight pattern matching of common refusal phrases, we apply a soft penalty to the toxicity-based fitness such that $\hat{f}_{\mathrm{penalized}}(p)=0.85\,\hat{f}(p)$, thereby discouraging refusal-inducing prompts without removing them entirely from evolution.